M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 Setting `width` on text using `em` can help accessibility too.
 For example `<p style="max-width:30em">` would stop small fonts creating very long paragraphs, which are harder to read.

-Use `em` in media queries.
-If your breakpoints are defined by how the content breaks, then consider how `font-size` may affect that.
-Although if you are targeting devices then `px` would work better.
+For media queries, if your breakpoints are defined by how the content breaks, then consider how `font-size` may affect that and if using `em` would work better than `px`, although be aware of the potential [media queries issue](#media-queries) which can clash with out minimum font-size reset.

 There’s certainly a good argument for moving everything to `em` if a user has selected a larger font then they may well want larger images, and larger layout too and it makes the design more consistent.
 However there may be a reason they have chosen to change the font rather than adjusting the screen resolution or using a zoom tool.